 “Only, like, seven.
-Enough to last us for most of Fall,” I replied.
+Enough to last us for most of fall,” I replied.
 And really, is seven of them too many?
 I think not.

-Once Autumn rolls around my kitchen becomes overloaded with butternuts, kabochas, ambercups, and turban squashes.
+Once autumn rolls around my kitchen becomes overloaded with butternuts, kabochas, ambercups, and turban squashes.
 Indeed I actually have extra baskets laid out on the dining table overflowing with knobby, colorful gourds ready to be cooked.

-Pumpkin Cookies Recipe
+Great Add-Ins for Pumpkin Cookies

 These cookies are soft and moist.
 Be sure to let them cool completely and to store them in single layers separated by wax paper, or they will stick together in one large cookie mound.